18 August 2016

 Being surrounded with electricity, we tend to take it for granted.
 The International Energy Agency actually estimates that roughly 1.1 billion people in the world still live without access to electricity.
-In rural Myanmar for instance, where Rubén Salgado Escudero was based for the past two and a half years, communities still rely on candles and kerosene once the night has plunged everything in the dark.
+In rural Myanmar for instance, where Rubén Salgado Escudero was based for two and a half years from the beginning of 2014, communities still rely on candles and kerosene once the night has plunged everything into darkness.
 “There is an electrification project for rural areas but it is estimated to take between 5 and 10 years”, he explains.
 In places like that, solar panels are a quick, inexpensive, momentary solution until a real one is found.

 “The project is about people sharing their life’s story.
 I talk to them and ask what they do with their light.
 They tell me their stories and I come up with the idea of how to set up the photo.
 So, their story is the starting point, then interpreted through the light in their environment.”
 The result is a series of playful, theatrical scenes lit with this empowering light.
 A documentation of various lifestyles and cultures, they form a social panorama of rural life.